Back To Search Results

 A list of some regimens for conditions organized by dosage form:

-• In adults and children ages 12 and older: 220 mcg daily via intranasal spray (1 to 2 actuations sprays in each nostril; start with 2 actuations - do not exceed 2 actuations in each nostril per day.)
+• In adults and children ages 12 and older: 220 μg daily via intranasal spray (1 to 2 actuator sprays in each nostril; start with 2 sprays.
+Do not exceed 2 sprays in each nostril per day.)
 Discontinue in 3 weeks if there is no improvement.

 • In children:

-• Ages 2 to 5: 110 mcg daily via intranasal spray (1 actuation in each nostril); do not exceed 110 mcg (1 actuation) daily in children under the age of 6.
+• Ages 2 to 5: 110 μg daily via intranasal spray (1 actuation in each nostril); do not exceed 110 μg (1 actuation) daily in children younger than 6.
 Discontinue in 3 weeks if there is no improvement.

-• Ages 6 to 11: 110 mcg to 220 mcg daily via intranasal spray (1 to 2 actuations sprays in each nostril; start with 1 actuation - do not exceed 2 actuations in each nostril per day.)
+• Ages 6 to 11: 110 μg to 220 μg daily via intranasal spray (1 to 2 actuator sprays in each nostril; start with 1 spray - do not exceed 2 sprays in each nostril per day.)
 Discontinue in 3 weeks if there is no improvement.

-Various skin conditions (atopic dermatitis, contact dermatitis, dermatitis herpetiformis, psoriasis, eczema, or lichen planus):
+Treatment for atopic dermatitis, contact dermatitis, dermatitis herpetiformis, psoriasis, eczema, or lichen planus:

 • Topical cream or ointment:

-• In adults: apply 0.1% triamcinolone paste twice or three times daily to the affected area after meals.
+• For adults: apply 0.1% triamcinolone paste 2 or 3 times daily to the affected area after meals.

 Dermatomyositis or symptomatic sarcoidosis

-• In adults: the dose ranges between 40 to 80 mg IM daily.
-Start with 60 mg for one dose; use the lowest effective dose; frequency will vary based on the condition and severity.
+• For adults, the dose ranges between 40 and 80 mg IM daily.
+Start with 60 mg for 1 dose; use the lowest effective dose.
+The frequency will vary based on the condition and severity.

 • Topical cream or ointment: